Stealthii/cma-examples/README.md

 the code examples shown here:

 - Download using the ZIP feature to the right (lazy)
-- Clone the repositoy on your computer using Git (recommended)
+- Clone the repository on your computer using Git (recommended)

 To use git to clone this repository, use the following command: